 - Orange-colored rust leaking out of the u-joint bearing cap

 - Grease leaks around the U-joint

-There should be very little slop at the u-joints, so give it a good yank and shake to test for any play.
-If there is slight play on the u-joint, it might only squeal up to a certain speed, after which it will disappear.
+There should be very little slop at the U-joints, so give it a good yank and shake to test for any play.
+If there is a slight play on the u-joint, it might only squeal up to a certain speed, after which it will disappear.

 If you can’t seem to replicate the squeal while the Jeep is stationary, then you could take it a step further and remove the front driveshaft.
 Take a short drive and test.
 If the noise has disappeared, you’ve successfully isolated the problem and now can be 100% sure the problem is with the front u-joint.

 You can do the same with the rear driveshaft by placing the Jeep in 4H, thus sending the power to the front wheels and isolating the rear driveshaft and u-joint.

 Don’t forget to inspect the two front axle u-joints as well.

 Many Jeep Wrangler owners simply refuse to fit poly bushings simply because they are prone to squealing.
 Even after being greased multiple times, they always tend to creak, groan, and squeak.
 There is a special grease you can use that has specifically been formulated for poly bushes, which will link below.